Installation ↑ Back to top

 Filter Variations — Makes it possible to make specific variations available for purchase.
 Applicable to variable products only.

-Override Default Selections — Used for overriding the default attribute values of bundled variable products.
+Override Default Selections — Used for overriding the pre-selected attribute values of bundled variable products.

 Priced Individually — Adds the price of the bundled product to the base bundle price.
 With the option enabled, a Discount can be defined.
 Both options are documented in the Pricing section.